Kudoo39/trending/README.md

 # Trending Shop

-Trending Shop is a web application built with React that provides users with an online shopping experience.
-It fetches product data from [Platzi Fake Store API](https://fakeapi.platzi.com/) and offers features such as browsing products, adding items to the cart, and managing products.
+Trending Shop is a web application built with React that offers users an immersive online shopping experience.
+It sources product data from a custom backend API and provides features such as browsing products, managing the shopping cart, and user authentication.

 ## Table of Contents